ahmed-taj/minipack/README.md

 ## How it works

-Internally, the app is just a set of [webpack] plugins/loaders.
+Internally, the playground is just a set of [webpack](https://webpack.js.org) plugins/loaders.
 We use the same, good, official webpack-dev-server to serve the final JavaScript bundle.

 It works by walking through the current directory contents to determine suitable